Azure-Samples/openai-end-to-end-baseline/docs/ops/notes.md

 # Ops in Open AI & Prompt Flow architecture

-Outcome: Customers understand how to design typical operations flows around this architecture.
+Outcome: Customers understand how to design typical deployment operation flows around this specific architecture.

 Topics: Infrastructure Ops and LLMOps flow

 What: Text and Diagrams

+How?
+- Interview style?
+- Everyone can take a topic and submit some seed text?
+- One person to draft it and the rest of us review?
+- ?

 Who (roles) is involved?